Going back to work

 Your workplace is legally required to provide suitable facilities for you to rest while you're pregnant or breastfeeding.
 This might be a mother and baby room, first aid room, spare office or private room.
 You can use this space to express milk throughout the day.
 It shouldn't be a toilet – you wouldn't prepare your own food in a public loo, so you shouldn't have to prepare your baby's there either.

-You'll probably need to express at least every 3 hours when you're first away from your baby.
+You'll probably need to express your breast milk at least every 3 hours when you're first away from your baby.
 It's a good idea to practice before you go back to work, so that you're used to it.

 Your legal rights